-We’re working alongside others in our sector to build a more inclusive and equitable mental health and addictions system for all children, young people and families.
+We’re committed to fostering a more inclusive and equitable mental health, substance use health and addictions system.

-Working together to foster equity, diversity and inclusion, we can improve mental health outcomes and contribute to a better quality of life for all people.
+These barriers can negatively impact service offerings and care experiences.
+Working together to foster equity, diversity, inclusion and anti-racism, we can improve outcomes and contribute to a better quality of life for all people.

 Meeting children and young people where they are

-Adapting programs to meet the needs of racialized children, young people and their families is one step towards better meeting them where they are.
+Adapting programs to meet the unique needs of racialized children, young people, and their families is essential.
 That’s where our Innovation Initiative grants come in.

 Advancing racial equity

-• Next, we surveyed our sector to get a snapshot of current racial equity efforts and produced “We journey together”, a report that identifies existing gaps and pinpoints promising practices, tools and resources that can be leveraged to foster equity.
+• Sector snapshot: We surveyed our sector to get a snapshot of current racial equity efforts across the province.
+The “We journey together,” report also shares tools, and resources that can be leveraged to foster equity.

-• Most recently, we produced resources focusing on collecting and using race-based data and adapting programs to better meet the needs of racialized children and young people.
+• Resources for change: Most recently, we produced resources focusing on collecting and using race-based data and adapting programs to better meet the needs of racialized children and young people.

 Additional resources